nsaliu/laravel-uri/README.md

 ### equals

-Check if a string equals to the URI instance.
+Check if a string representation of the URI equals to the URI instance.

 ```
 $uri = new Uri();